nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-add-ons/nuxeo-file-system-exporter.md

 *   Override existing documents (not using the timestamp prefix anymore)
 *   Create an XML export of each document (done as an example)&nbsp;

 The following contribution has already been written:&nbsp;`CustomExporterPlugin`.
-It launches the default export (export all the documents under root path) and in addition, for each document exported, creates the XML version.
+It launches the default export (export all the documents under root path) and in addition, for each exported document, creates the XML version.

-You can use it with using the following XML extension in Studio : &nbsp;
+You can use it with the following XML extension in Studio : &nbsp;

 ```
 <extension